dronelektron/bonus-round-music/README.md

 * The new version of the file must have a different name
 * Use `dod_playwinmusic` to enable/disable music at the end of a round
 * Use `!settings` to control the type of music (default or custom)
+* To change the path to music edit this file `addons/sourcemod/configs/bonus-round-music.txt`